 No pricing info available

-Poliklinika Medico, located in Trg Sv Stjepana, Hvar, Croatia offers patients Septoplasty procedures among its total of 10 available procedures, across 6 different specialties.
-Currently, there's no pricing information for Septoplasty procedures at Poliklinika Medico, as all prices are available on request only.
-There are many specialists available at the Hospital, with 5 in total, and they have multiple recognized accreditations, including: ISO Certification - International Organization for StandardizationEAFPS - European Academy of Facial Plastic Surgery
+Poliklinika Medico, can be found in Trg Sv Stjepana, Hvar, Croatia and offers its patients Septoplasty procedures as well as 10 other procedures, across 6 different procedure categories.
+At present, there is no pricing information for Septoplasty procedures at Poliklinika Medico.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Hospital, with 5 in total, and Poliklinika Medico has several accreditations, including: ISO Certification - International Organization for StandardizationEAFPS - European Academy of Facial Plastic Surgery

-Cosmetic Surgery Dr. Žgaljardić, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Septoplasty procedures among its total of 51 available procedures, across 7 different specialties.
-Currently, there's no pricing information for Septoplasty procedures at Cosmetic Surgery Dr. Žgaljardić, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Cosmetic Surgery Dr. Žgaljardić, can be found in Ul grada Vukovara A, Zagreb, Croatia and offers its patients Septoplasty procedures as well as 51 other procedures, across 7 different procedure categories.
+At present, there is no pricing information for Septoplasty procedures at Cosmetic Surgery Dr. Žgaljardić.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Cosmetic Surgery Dr. Žgaljardić is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?